-The members of Center include specialists in clinical microbiology, infectious diseases, and molecular biology.
+The members of the Center include specialists in clinical microbiology, infectious diseases, and molecular biology.
 In addition to research endeavors, members of CRAB are active in teaching many courses within the schools of medicine, dentistry, and pharmacy/allied health.
 Courses taught include bacterial physiology, medical microbiology and immunology, antimicrobial agents and chemotherapy, diagnostic microbiology and molecular detction of clinical isolates and their resistance mechanisms.

 Determination of Antibiotic Resistance Mechanisms